![]() |

 for me to work with other people, and I worked on projects alone for

-that reason.
 I grew out of that when I finally was handed the authority to put a

 team together, because you need anywhere from 20 to 50 people in my